Countdown (Beyoncé song): Recognition

 The Guardian's critics Michael Cragg, Caspar Llewellyn Smith and Sian Rowe placed "Countdown" at numbers one, four and five on their lists of The 10 Best Tracks of 2011.
 The song was also ranked on The Guardian's writers' year-end list of Top 40 Best Songs of 2011 at number seven.
 Glenn Gamboa of Newsday placed the song at number 9 on his list of the best songs of 2011, writing, "While her ambitious '4' album was uneven, this love song, packed with stacked vocals, marching band horns and crazed synths, is irreplaceable."
 It was also ranked at number 12 on Billboard's list of 20 Best Songs of 2011 and number 30 on The Sydney Morning Herald's list of the Top 50 Singles of 2011.
 Aaron Zorgel of Aux ranked the song on their list of Top 15 Pop Releases: 2011 calling it the best song on 4.
 NPR's staff writers placed it on their list of 100 Favorite Songs Of 2011 writing that it was "An ode to married bliss that's also an exploding grab bag of sounds, from the Boyz II Men sample to a marching band."
 The staff members of Pitchfork placed it at number seven on their list of The Top 100 Tracks of 2011.
 The Jack Beats Remix of the song was included in Spin's list of favorite dance tracks of 2011 at number seven.
 In 2013, John Boone and Jennifer Cady of E!
 Online placed the song at number two on their list of ten best Knowles' songs.
 In 2019, Pitchfork listed Countdown at number 28 on their greatest songs of the decade (2010s) list.

-Impact

-The instrumental of the song featured in Google's 2020 'Most Searched: A Celebration of Black History Makers' ad, which included Beyoncé's Beyoncé's 2018 Coachella performance as the most searched performance.